chenmiaomiao/eca/README.md

 ## Train the 2-fold ECAN with VECA on MNIST data set

-+   The only difference is in this block of code
++   The only difference from training with AECA is in this block of code

 ```python
   # vanilla